LasterAlex/fracform-core/README.md

 # Fracform Core

-This is the core library for fractal generation, named after FRACtal FORMing (cuz fracgen sounds boring)
+This is the core library for fractal generation, named after FRACtal FORMing (cuz fracgen sounds boring) (or it may have been FRACtal FORMula, cuz it can use any formula to make the fractal, tbh idk, it was a long time ago, maybe even FORMing of FRACtals)

 The goal is to make a library that can very efficiently generate